Have you ever wondered why certain routines that look healthy on the surface may work against your wellbeing?

 Calorie counting may seem efficient, but it overlooks the larger picture: the body responds to the quality, timing, and variety of nutrients.
 Over-focusing on calories can make you:

-• Prioritize nutrient-dense meals: think colorful vegetables, wholesome grains, and quality proteins.
+- Prioritize nutrient-dense meals like colorful vegetables, wholesome grains, and quality proteins.

 Calorie counting ignores body’s natural hunger and satiety signals, leading to overeating or feeling deprived.

-I once collaborated with a client who logged every meal to perfection but still experienced constant fatigue.
+A client who logged every meal still experienced constant fatigue.
 When we shifted focus from calorie tracking to listening to hunger cues and meal satisfaction, she regained energy and shed weight naturally.

-• Eat mindfully: slow down, savor each bite, and honor hunger cues.
+- Eat slowly, savor each bite, and honor hunger cues.

 Calorie counting can negatively impact mental wellbeing, leading to obsessive habits that turn meals into stressful events, sleep issues, hormone imbalance, and binge-eating tendencies.